 7. Ida Pfeiffer

-Though barred from the Royal Geographical Society of London because of her gender, this Austrian globe-trekker is now celebrated as one of the world's first female explorers.
-She took to traveling once her children were grown, and frequently journeyed alone.
+Though barred from the Royal Geographical Society of London because of her gender, this Austrian globe-trekker took to traveling once her children were grown, and frequently journeyed alone.
 Knowing the risk, she penned up her will before heading off on her first trip to the Holy Land.
 From there, she trekked to Istanbul, Jerusalem, and Giza, visiting the pyramids on camelback.
 On her return trip, she detoured through Italy.

 From these travels, Pfieffer published her first book in 1846.
 Its success funded her next exploration to Iceland and Scandinavia, which in turn became the subject of her next book.
 More trips were made to Brazil, China, India, Iraq, Borneo, and Indonesia.
 Her works would be translated into seven languages and earn her spots in the geographical societies of Berlin and Paris.

-All of the credit of the Lewis and Clark expeditions of 1800s America traditionally goes to its namesakes Meriwether Lewis and William Clark, but this Native American teen proved to be a crucial member of this Corps of Discovery.
-A member of the Lemhi Shoshone tribe, she and her trader husband Toussaint Charbonneau met Lewis and Clark while the explorers visited among the Mandan and Hidatsa tribes of North Dakota.
+Most of the credit for the Lewis and Clark expedition traditionally goes to its namesakes Meriwether Lewis and William Clark (and Thomas Jefferson), but this teenager proved to be a crucial member of the Corps of Discovery.
+A member of the Lemhi Shoshone, she and her trader husband Toussaint Charbonneau met Lewis and Clark while the explorers were staying with the Mandan and Hidatsa communities in present-day North Dakota.

-Joining their expedition with Charbonneau by her side and her newborn son Jean Baptiste on her back, she served as an interpreter and a guide when the party reached Southern Montana, where she grew up.
-With her help, the newly acquired territories of the West were explored and mapped, a crucial step in maintaining the United States' claim to them.
+When Lewis hired Charbonneau as an interpreter, Sacagawea and their newborn son Jean Baptiste joined the expedition.
+She also served as an interpreter when the party reached southern Montana, where she grew up.
+With her help, the newly acquired territories of the West were explored and mapped, a crucial step in maintaining the United States’ claim to them.

 9. Osa Johnson

 Born Osa Helen Leighty, this American explorer met her match in travel photographer Martin Johnson.
-The pair married May 15, 1910, and by 1917 they began traveling the globe together, making films to document their discoveries.
-Their documentaries boasted such provocative titles as Among the Cannibals of the South Pacific, Jungle Adventures, Headhunters of the South Seas, and Wonders of the Congo.
+The pair married May 15, 1910, and by 1917 they began traveling the globe together, making films to document their journeys.
+Their documentaries boasted such provocative (and what modern viewers would consider culturally insensitive) titles as Among the Cannibals of the South Pacific, Jungle Adventures, Headhunters of the South Seas, and Wonders of the Congo.

 They worked as a team.
 Martin shot pictures and film, while Osa hunted for food and when necessary defended her husband with her rifle.
-This was the case when a rhino in the wild full-on charged the pair.
+This was the case when a rhino in the wild charged the pair.
 Osa brought it down, while Martin captured the entire encounter with his camera.
-The Johnsons promoted their films with lecture tours, and in 1940 Osa released the best-selling memoir I Married Adventure.
-Today, the Johnsons' films and photos can still be seen in Disney's Animal Lodge and at the Martin and Osa Johnson Safari Museum in their home state of Kansas.
+The Johnsons promoted their films with lecture tours, and in 1940 Osa released her best-selling memoir, I Married Adventure.
+The Johnsons’ films and photos can be seen in Disney’s Animal Lodge and at the Martin and Osa Johnson Safari Museum in their home state of Kansas.

 10. Isabelle Eberhardt

-Born in 1877 in Geneva the daughter of a Prussian aristocrat and an ex-priest turned anarchist, Isabelle Eberhardt was fated to defy convention.
-She took to wearing men's clothes at an early age, and by 20 had converted to Islam.
+Born in 1877 in Geneva to a Prussian aristocrat and an ex-priest-turned-anarchist, Isabelle Eberhardt was fated to defy convention.
+She took to wearing men’s clothes at an early age; by the time she turned 20 she had converted to Islam.
 When she later began traveling alone through North Africa in the 1890s, she presented herself as a Muslim man named Si Mahmoud Saadi.

-She only lived to 27; her life cut short by a flash flood in a desert in 1904.
-Still, in her days she participated in revolts against French colonialism, wrote travel essays for French magazines, survived an assassination attempt that nearly severed her arm, and smoke, drank, and had sex whenever and with whomever she liked.
-Much of this is documented in The Nomad: The Diaries of Isabelle Eberhardt, which paint her as a creature of her own creation, formed between the Sahara and fearless sexual exploration.
+Eberhardt only lived to be 27; her life was cut short by a flash flood in a desert in 1904.
+In her brief life she participated in revolts against French colonialism, wrote travel essays for French magazines, survived an assassination attempt that nearly severed her arm, and smoke, drank, and had sex whenever and with whomever she liked.

 11. Krystyna Chojnowska-Liskiewicz

-This Polish sea captain and shipbuilding engineer earned the title of "First Lady of the Oceans" when she became the first woman to sail solo around the world in 1976.
-On February 28th, Chojnowska-Liskiewicz left from the Canary Islands.
-Her ship Mazurek was built in Poland with its construction led by her husband.
+This Polish sea captain and shipbuilding engineer earned the title of “first lady of the oceans” when she became the first woman to sail solo around the world.
+On February 28, 1976, Chojnowska-Liskiewicz departed the Canary Islands on her ship Mazurek, built in Poland with its construction led by her husband.
 Her route took her through the Caribbean and the Panama Canal to the Pacific Ocean.
-From there, Chojnowska-Liskiewicz steered across the Indian Ocean and then down around Africa.
+From there, Chojnowska-Liskiewicz steered across the Indian Ocean and then around Africa.

 12. Amelia Earhart